 - Programming a GPS

 Just a few seconds of distraction can cause a severe accident.
 The driver might swerve out of their lane, run a red light, or run off the road.
-In any of these situations, the driver might hit another car or a pedestrian.
+The driver might hit another car or a pedestrian in these situations.

 Drunk drivers are too impaired to make safe choices.
-They might not even realize a pedestrian is in front of them until it’s too late.
-Pedestrian accidents with drunk drivers are especially common at night.
+They might not even realize someone is in front of them until it’s too late.
+Pedestrian incidents with drunk drivers are especially common at night.

 Not Checking Mirrors

-According to Georgia Code Section 40-6-93, each driver should “exercise due care” to:
+Drivers have a responsibility to avoid causing harm to any pedestrians.
+Georgia laws state that each driver should “exercise due care” to:

 - Avoid hitting a pedestrian on any roadway.

-- Give warning by honking their horn (if necessary).
+- Give a warning by honking their horn if necessary.

 - Be cautious when driving near children or confused or intoxicated pedestrians.

-If a driver’s carelessness leads to a pedestrian accident, that driver is liable.
-As a victim pedestrian, you might be entitled to damages.
+That driver is liable if a driver’s carelessness leads to a pedestrian accident.
+As a pedestrian, you might be entitled to damages.
 The at-fault driver could be responsible for all of your costs.

-Don’t Trust the Insurance Company After Your Accident
+Don’t Trust Insurance Providers After You Suffer Injuries

-If a driver hits you as a pedestrian, you likely have a legal case.
+You likely have a legal case if a driver hits you as a pedestrian.
 You can file a personal injury claim against the driver’s auto insurance company.
 This is where things get tricky.

-Insurance companies are for-profit businesses.
+Insurance providers are for-profit businesses.
 They care most about their profits.
 When you file a claim, the insurer will look for ways to pay as little as possible.